What is effective communication? 13 steps to improve it

 Being concrete in communication helps:

-• Strengthen the confidence of your words,
+• Strengthen the confidence in your words,

 • Maintain the audience’s interest,